jon-harper/OmniBox/docs/bom.md

     To substitute #6 x 3/4" with Metric screws, use M3 x 16mm or M3 x 20mm.
 Equivalent length machine screws can also be used if sharp point screws are unavailable.

 !!! note "Note: Fast Blow Glass Fuses"
-    You will need a fuse of the correct amperage for your power supply.
-If you are on 120V AC power and have a 350W power supply, a 3 amp fuse should be sufficient, for example.
+    Socket fuses do *not* replace inline fuses.

-    Determining the correct fuse for a given printer is beyond the scope of this documentation.
+    Determining the correct fuse for a given configuration is beyond the scope of this documentation.

 ## Heat Set Inserts (HSIs)